Cleanup Microsoft Windows

 Clean Up Bash History at Shell Startup

 This blog post describes a simple technique that you can use to clean your Bash shell command history every time that you start a Bash shell.
 I use this with Windows Subsystem for Linux (WSL).
-To simplify repeating complex commands between sessions, the Bash shell records the commands that you invoke.
-Technically, it appears that…
+4.Dec.2024: Updated code and complete history management here: To simplify repeating complex commands between sessions, the Bash shell records the…

 A Whole New Class of “Office” Keyboard Shortcuts